 National Achievers Society (NAS)

 National Achievers Society (NAS) was established to identify and motivate academically achieving minority high school students and increase the pool of students who are prepared, motivated and qualified for higher education.
 NAS is open to students in grades 10-12 with a 3.0 or higher cumulative grade point average, particularly to African-American youth and other youth of color .
-This year’s class includes 153 new scholars and 80 returning scholars, representing every high school in Knox County, as well as Oak Ridge and Jefferson County high schools.
+The 2022-2023 NAS cohort had 88 total scholars with 32 returning., representing every high school in Knox County, as well as Oak Ridge and Jefferson County high schools.
 NAS scholars and parents participate throughout the school year in weekend activities, projects and initiatives that enhance their cultural, academic and college preparatory experience in a three-year experience from their sophomore through senior year.

 Project Ready is an innovative and unique college access program that provides a comprehensive, research-based approach to preparing young people and families for the challenges and promise of higher education.
 Project Ready is geared to reach the whole student and is comprised of three key components: Academic Development, Social Development and Cultural and Global Awareness.
 Students may enter the program as early as middle school and participate throughout their high school career.